About Montera34

 Alfonso Sánchez UzábalAlfonso (voragine.net, @skotperez).
 He designs and implements digital infrastructure for various organizations, and develops websites.

-Together with a small team, he has launched Lab Place, a space for collective experimentation and critical learning around technology in rural areas.
-He is part of the international network Civicwise and has studied architecture at the School of Madrid.
-She also writes the blog Autonomía digital y tecnológica.
+Together with a small team, he launched Lab Place, an associative space for collective experimentation, digital fabrication and critical learning around technology in rural areas.
+He left the project in 2024.
+He has studied architecture at the School of Madrid and when he is AFK he and his family are transforming an old traditional barn into their home.
+He loves blogs, he reads many on a daily basis, and he also writes its own: Autonomía digital y tecnológica.

 Juan López-Aranguren Blázquez and Rubén Lorenzo Montero founded and have previously worked at Montera34.